Understanding the ISM Manufacturing Survey (PMI)

 What is the ISM Manufacturing Survey?

-The survey is conducted monthly, collecting data from purchasing and supply managers across different industries.
-These managers are asked to evaluate conditions in their respective organizations, providing valuable information on the state of the manufacturing sector.
+Frequency: The survey is conducted monthly, collecting data from purchasing and supply managers across different industries.
 The ISM Manufacturing Survey is considered a leading indicator, as changes in manufacturing activity often precede shifts in the overall economy.

 How is the PMI Calculated?

-The Purchasing Managers’ Index (PMI) is derived from the ISM Manufacturing Survey data and serves as a key component of the survey.
-The PMI is calculated using a weighted average of various sub-indices, each representing a different aspect of manufacturing activity.
-These sub-indices include new orders, production, employment, supplier deliveries, and inventories.
+The Purchasing Managers' Index (PMI) is derived from the ISM Manufacturing Survey data and serves as a key component of the survey.
+The PMI is calculated using a weighted average of various sub-indices.

-To calculate the PMI, each sub-index is assigned a weight based on its relative importance.
-A reading above 50 indicates expansion in the manufacturing sector, while a reading below 50 suggests contraction.
-The PMI provides a single metric that summarizes the overall health of the manufacturing industry, making it a valuable tool for assessing economic conditions.
+Each sub-index is assigned a weight based on its relative importance.
+The weighted average provides a single metric that summarizes the overall health of the manufacturing industry.

 Sub-Index | Weight |